Skip to Content

 InfectionIncreased risk of wound infection.

-How to prevent Proud Flesh
+How to Prevent Proud Flesh In Your Horse.

 Picture of a horse with a cut on its upper leg, looks like proud flesh is developing.

-Abrassion on a horse’s upper hind leg
+Abrasion on a horse’s upper hind leg

-Proud Flesh treatments
+Proud Flesh Treatments

 Here is a good YouTube video showing the removal of proud flesh.